 Jan 2010 Eleanor Johnson

 Feb 2013 Clare Goulbourn

 691 documents required remedial treatment by conservators of the Oxford Conservation Consortium, as well as the student teams, and our thanks go to the team for their work and assistance with planning, supervising, and managing this project.
 It is unusual in a conservator’s career to work through a collection of 12,000 items, and the OCC was happy to have had the chance to work with this material and help secure its preservation for the future.

-More deeds from the collection can be seen in the Treasure of the Month here.
+More deeds from the collection can be seen in the Illuminating Magdalen article here.